will-clarke/wclarke.net/src/posts/force-a-script-to-run-sudo.md

 ---
-title: "Force a script to run as root (sudo)"
+title: Force a script to run as root (sudo)
 date: 2020-07-16
 tags: unix bash
 ---